-Jane Perkins, J.D., M.P.H., is the legal director at the National Health Law Program (NHeLP), a public interest law firm working to improve health access and health care for vulnerable populations.
-Before coming to NHeLP, Jane was an assistant attorney general in the State of Maryland, assigned to the Department of Health and Mental Hygiene, and an associate in the health care division of a San Francisco area law firm.
+Jane Perkins, J.D., M.P.H., is a senior attorney at the Network's Southeastern Region Office and is legal director at the National Health Law Program (NHeLP), a public interest law firm working to improve health access and health care for vulnerable populations.
+Prior to her current positions with the Network and NHeLP, Jane was an assistant attorney general in the State of Maryland, assigned to the Department of Health and Mental Hygiene, and an associate in the health care division of a San Francisco area law firm.
 At NHeLP, Jane focuses on publicly funded health insurance programs, children’s health, and disability and civil rights.
 She has authored and co-authored many publications on these topics.
 She has served as principal or co-principal investigator for numerous projects, involving among other subjects: Making the Consumers’ Voice Heard in Medicaid Managed Care; Court Access for Low Income People; Early Intervention Services for Medicaid-eligible Children; and Sunshine and Accountability in Government-Funded Health Programs.
 Jane has provided technical and consulting support to health advocates in all 50 states and has provided national and state-based training, including on-site training in 32 states and the District of Columbia.
 She has engaged in extensive litigation and policy advocacy on behalf of low income people, people with disabilities, and children.
 Jane earned her M.P.H. from the University of California, Berkeley; her J.D. from the University of North Carolina, Chapel Hill; and her B.A. from Davidson College.
-She is admitted to the state bars of California, Maryland (inactive) and North Carolina; seven of the federal circuit courts of appeal; and the U.S. Supreme Court.
+She is admitted to the state bars of California, Maryland (inactive) and North Carolina; all of the federal circuit courts of appeal; and the U.S. Supreme Court.

-Corey Davis, J.D., M.S.P.H., is a senior attorney with the National Health Law Program (NHeLP).
+Corey Davis, J.D., M.S.P.H., is deputy director of the Network's Southeastern Region Office and is a senior attorney with the National Health Law Program (NHeLP).
 Before joining NHeLP Corey served as Employment Rights Attorney at Equality Advocates Pennsylvania where he represented lesbian, gay, bisexual and transgender (LGBT) individuals before administrative commissions and in state and federal courts.
-Prior to joining Equality Advocates Corey oversaw a street-based legal clinic sited at Philadelphia’s syringe exchange program.
+Prior to joining Equality Advocates, Corey oversaw a street-based legal clinic sited at Philadelphia’s syringe exchange program.
 In both of these positions he provided direct legal representation as well as education, outreach and strategic advocacy.

 Corey has also worked for the North Carolina Institute of Medicine, the University of Pennsylvania and the Drug Control and Access to Medicines Consortium in both research and management capacities.
 He is the recipient of the International AIDS Society’s Young Investigator Award, given for empirical research on the effect of law and law enforcement practice on access to an evidence-based public health intervention, and has published in the lay and academic press.
 Corey received his B.S. from the Indiana University of Pennsylvania, his M.S.P.H. from the University of North Carolina at Chapel Hill and his J.D. from Temple University.
 Corey is barred in Pennsylvania and New Jersey as well as various federal courts.